TOAST-DOCS/API-Gateway/en/console-guide.md

 > - Headers defined in headers must be included when generating SignToString.
 > - If the defined header is missing from the headers, [header name] and [header value] are not included in the SignToString generation.
 > - SignToString must be generated in the order defined in the headers.
->     - e.g. If headers="header1, header2", the headers must be added in the order of header1, header2 when generating the SignToString as well.
+>     - e.g. If headers="header1, header2", the headers must be added in the order of header1, header2 when generating the SignToString.
 > - The entire header name of the SignToString must be changed to lowercase before generating it.
 >     - e.g. X-NHN-Header →  x-nhn-header
 > - If there are a number of header values, they must be separated by commas (,) when writing them.